L&D employees using an LMS integration

 • The Armed Forces Officer by SLA Marshall is free online: A great resource for managers who want to learn about leadership from the military perspective.
 This book covers topics such as the role of the officer, the nature of commands, and leadership styles.

 • Managing for Dummies by Bob Nelson.
-This book covers team building, delegation, and time management.
+This book covers team building, delegation, and time management to include in new manager training.

 • The Manager's Toolkit by Harvard Business Essentials is a comprehensive guide that covers everything from hiring and firing to performance reviews and managing conflict.